findtherabbit/X/HowToPlay.md

 If you follow our recommendations, **install the plugin to your browser** and **create an account there**.

+### Objective
+The objective of the game is to guess correctly where your opponent chose to hide the rabbit in or you could also opt to be a game host and hide the rabbit yourself.

+At this moment in time, you could place bets with your #ETH or #POA tokens, and the good thing is that you have 50% chance to win no matter how many rounds you decide to play.
+The sole fact that picking the hat logic is entirely controlled by your choice makes this p2p game truly exciting and unpredictable.

 ### Playing on mobile platform
 If you are more of a mobile gaming guy, please use the [Trust Wallet](https://trustwallet.com/) app.